 The genome of TPCTV consists of a single component of circular ssDNA of 2.8 kb.
 The genome, encoding six proteins, resembles that of monopartite members of the genus Begomovirus (Figure 1.Topocuvirus).
 Nucleotide sequence comparisons suggest that TPCTV and begomoviruses diverged after a recombination event altered insect vector specificity (Briddon et al., 1996).
 The coat protein (gene V1) is more closely related to those of the leafhopper-transmitted curtoviruses than to those of the whitefly-transmitted begomoviruses.
 The V2 protein is distantly related to the curtovirus V2 protein.

 Figure 1.Topocuvirus.
 Genomic organization of topocuviruses.
-ORFs are denoted as either being encoded on the virion-sense (V) or complementary-sense (C) strand, and corresponding protein products are indicated where these are known.
-The position of the stem-loop containing the conserved TAATATTAC sequence located in the intergenic region (IR) is shown.
-CP, coat protein; Rep, replication-associated protein.
+ORFs are denoted as either being encoded on the virion-sense (V) or complementary-sense (C) strand,.
+The position of the stem-loop containing the conserved 5′-TAATATTAC-3′ sequence located in the intergenic region (IR) is shown.

-The TPCTV virion is antigenically closely related to that of BCTV in the genus Curtovirus.
+The TPCTV virion is antigenically closely related to that of beet curly top virus (BTCV) in the genus Curtovirus.

-The host range of TPCTV is restricted to dicotyledonous plants, and includes weed species such as nightshade (Solanum nigrum), Datura stramonium and common chickweed (Stellaria media), crops such as tomato, common bean and the experimental host Nicotiana benthamiana.
+The host range of TPCTV is restricted to dicotyledonous plants, and includes weed species such as nightshade (Solanum nigrum), Datura stramonium and common chickweed (Stellaria media), crops such as tomato and common bean, and the experimental host Nicotiana benthamiana.
 TPCTV induces symptoms resembling those associated with BCTV infection in many hosts (Briddon et al., 1996).

 TPCTV is transmitted in nature by the treehopper Micrutalis malleifera Fowler (order Hemiptera, family Membracidae), and has been transmitted experimentally to plants by Agrobacterium-mediated transfer (agroinoculation) from a tandemly repeated cloned genomic DNA (Briddon et al., 1996).